jundalisay/spblist/content/en/research/hawking/grand/part-03.md

 ---
-heading: Part 1g
+heading: Part 3
 title: "What is Reality?"
-description: ""
+description: "But how do we know we have the true, undistorted picture of reality?"
 weight: 15
 image: /covers/design.jpg
 ---